seanbreckenridge/currently_listening/README.md

 cp ./listenbrainz_client_poll ~/.local/bin
 ```

-This polls the `playing-now` endpoint at [ListenBrainz](https://listenbrainz.org/) (like a open-source last-fm) every few seconds to fetch what I'm currently listening to
+This polls the `playing-now` endpoint at [ListenBrainz](https://listenbrainz.org/) (like a open-source last-fm) every few seconds to fetch what I'm currently listening to.

-Sends a request to `./server/main.go` whenever it detects currently playing music/music finishes playing.
+Whenever it detects currently playing music/music finishes playing, it sends a request to `./server/main.go`.
 Similar to Lastfm, ListenBrainz is updated by scrobblers, like [Pano Scrobbler](https://play.google.com/store/apps/details?id=com.arn.scrobble&hl=en_US&gl=US) on my phone, or [WebScrobbler](https://web-scrobbler.com/) in my browser

 ```
 GLOBAL OPTIONS: